Leave a gift in your will

 It’s time the UK got to grips with guts.

 In 2021 Guts UK turned 50 years old.
 In 1971, our founders got together and decided they wanted to do something to end the pain and suffering that we recognise all too well.

 A lot has changed since then.
 But the truth is, we haven’t yet achieved our founder’s goals.

 You can help end the pain, suffering and death.
-You can support Guts UK with a gift in your will.
+Consider supporting Guts UK with a gift in your will.
 Let’s get to grips with our guts, and save lives.

 Julia’s mother Iris passed away due to stomach cancer.
 Wishing to discover what crucial work and research Guts UK were doing into digestive cancers, Julia called Team Guts UK to discuss leaving a charitable gift in her Will.